 College canteens rarely serve up thoughts of affordable, healthy food and delicious homemade cakes and desserts.
-Yet this is exactly what you will find in the vaulted basement café that is Luncheonette in Ireland’s National College of Art & Design.
+Yet this is exactly what you will find in this vaulted basement café in Ireland’s National College of Art & Design.

 The college campus couldn’t be more centrally situated on Dublin’s tourist trail but it still manages to remain one of the city’s best kept secrets for food lovers.
 And thank goodness for that.
 It can of course get pretty busy during lunch time but outside of that grabbing a bite here is a fairly laid back affair.
 Located halfway between the medieval Christchurch Cathedral and the world famous Guinness Storehouse Luncheonette is the perfect pit-stop for anyone visiting Dublin.